 Domingo followed in the footsteps of Zakes Mokae, James Earl Jones and Danny Glover and starred as Zachariah in the New York revival of Blood Knot written and directed by Athol Fugard as the inaugural production of the Signature Theater Center Off Broadway.
 Colman is well known for his star turns as Mr. Franklin and a German performance artist, Mr. Venus of Berlin, in the Tony and Drama Desk Award winning groundbreaking musical Passing Strange directed by Annie Dorsen on Broadway and documented on film by Spike Lee.

 Colman made his British and Australian theatrical debuts with his self penned solo play A Boy and His Soul at the Tricycle Theater and Brisbane Powerhouse Theaters, the production which originated at the New York City’s stalwart the Vineyard Theater.
 He starred in his play Wild with Happy that had its debut at the Public Theater.
 His play Dot premiered at the Humana Festival at Actors Theater of Louisville and premiered Off Broadway at the Vineyard Theatre directed by Susan Stroman.
 Dot is enjoying productions around the country and is published by Samuel French.

-As a director, Domingo will helm the Huntington Theatre's world premiere of A Guide For The Homesick by Ken Urban in fall of 2017.
+As a director, Domingo helmed the Huntington Theatre's world premiere of A Guide For The Homesick by Ken Urban in fall of 2017.
 Colman recently staged Claire Kiechel's Pilgrims for the Lark.
-His critically acclaimed, NAACP nominated (Best Direction) and StageSceneLA celebrated (Outstanding Comedy Direction and Outstanding Production of a play) production of Barbecue closed to sold out houses at the Geffen Playhouse.
+His critically acclaimed, NAACP award nominated (Best Direction) and StageSceneLA celebrated (Outstanding Comedy Direction and Outstanding Production of a play) production of Barbecue closed to sold out houses at the Geffen Playhouse.
 Colman helmed the Off-Broadway Alliance Best Family Musical Award winning production of A Band of Angels and staged August Wilson’s Seven Guitars for Actors Theater of Louisville.
 He also helmed the critically acclaimed Off-Broadway productions of Exit Cuckoo for The Working Theater and Single Black Female for the New Professional Theater.
 He has directed for Berkeley Rep as well as Lincoln Center Director’s Lab.
 Colman has received residencies and/or commissions from ACT, People's Light & Theatre Company, New York Theater Workshop, The Wallace Foundation, San Francisco Cash Fund, New Professional Theater and the March of Dimes.